 Tips on how to stage your photos

 For your main product photo, it is recommended to use a white background.
 This is even mentioned in Etsy’s guidelines – always a good idea to listen when Etsy speaks!

-A cheap option is to get either white card or poster boards.
+A cheap option is to get either a white card or poster board.
 These can be picked up for less than a tenner and will give you a solid white base to start from.

 Be sure to make sure it’s pure white, as off-white and creams are common and those are not ideal.

 A personal photo will add a personal touch.
 This is important on Etsy due to the focus on independent sellers.

 Your photo doesn’t have to be you in a suit (this isn’t LinkedIn!).
 A natural shot of you working away at your craft is ideal.
 What if I don’t want to use my face?

 Some folks don’t want their photo plastered all over the internet.
 That’s fair enough.
 If you fall into this category then help is at hand.

 This Person Does Not Exist is a great tool for getting profile headshots.
 The photos are generated using AI, so (as the name suggests) these are not photos of real people.
 They are put together like photo fits that the police used to use!
 This is both a bit creepy, and extremely helpful.
 Simply refresh the page and each time a new photo is displayed.
 Keep going until you find one that you like!
 Then right-click and select “save image”.

 Your shop banner sets the tone for your store.
 It should work well in tandem with your shop icon.